 When the July healthcare bill didn’t pass, I was extremely overjoyed.
 I was cheering, jumping around my apartment, and texting my friends to tell them our healthcare was safe…at least for now.
 Since votes were 49-51, I was especially grateful that the bill didn’t pass, since the votes were so close.

-This week, I will once again be glued to C-SPAN and watching to see how voting goes for this new healthcare bill.
+This week, I will once again be glued to C-SPAN and watching the Senate debate healthcare.
 So far, many senators have come out against it, so I am fairly confident that my “team” will win, and the bill will not be passed.
 This is not a guaranteed victory yet, as people can change their minds.
-I encourage citizens to contact their senators (find the contact information here) and let their opinions be heard.
+I encourage citizens to contact their senators and let their opinions be heard.
 Together, we can ensure that everyone is able to receive healthcare, and keep bills like this from passing.